-Participating in student groups can be an excellent way to build community on campus, to engage in leadership and collaborative activities, and to develop knoweldge, experience, and qualities that can make your time at Brown fulfilling and your preparation for your chosen profession more substantive.
-The Health Professions Competencies can help you reflect on the type of activities you may want to engage in.
+Participating in student groups can be an excellent way to build community on campus, to engage in leadership and collaborative activities, and to develop knowledge, experience, and qualities that can make your time at Brown fulfilling.
+Below are some of Brown's curent clubs with a pre-health focus.